Franciszek Kornicki: Post-war

-Like many of his fellow-countrymen, Kornicki was dismayed by the Yalta Agreement and had no wish to go to Soviet-occupied Poland after the end of the war.
-Kornicki joined a course at Nottingham Technical College, but in 1948 he married Patience Williams and they began a career as hotel managers for Symonds Brewery.
-In June 1951, however, responding to an appeal for pilots for the RAF, which was expanding in response to Cold War pressures, he received a short-service commission as a Flight Lieutenant in the RAF and resumed flying.
+Like many of his fellow-countrymen, Kornicki was dismayed by the 1945 Yalta Agreement, which effectively ceded Poland to the Soviets, and had no wish to return to Poland after the end of the war.
+Kornicki joined a course at Nottingham Technical College.
+On 6 March 1948 he married Patience Ceridwen Williams (known as Pat), daughter of Ewart and Enid Williams, and they began a career as hotel managers for Symonds Brewery.
+They had two sons, Peter Kornicki and Richard Kornicki.
+In June 1951, responding to an appeal for pilots for the RAF, which was expanding in response to Cold War pressures, he received a short-service commission as a Flight Lieutenant in the RAF and resumed flying.
 In May 1953 he switched to the Catering Branch and served on RAF stations in England, Malta, Aden and Cyprus.
 He was promoted to Squadron Leader on 1 January 1961, and retired from the RAF on 8 January 1972.
 He subsequently worked for the Gas Industry Training Board and then for the Ministry of Defence.

-On 6 March 1948 he married Patience Ceridwen Williams (known as Pat), daughter of Ewart and Enid Williams.
-Their two sons are Peter Kornicki and Richard Kornicki.
-His memorabilia, including log-book, French goggles and the attaché case he was issued with at Dęblin in 1936, are in the Polish Museum at RAF Northolt.
-One of the aircraft he flew, Spitfire MkVB BM 597 is still flying in the colours of 317 Squadron: he was reunited with it at RAF Northolt on the occasion of the 70th anniversary of the Battle of Britain in September 2010, Kornicki then being 93.
-On 16 June 2011 he was awarded the Commander's Cross of the Order of Polonia Restituta and the award was conferred upon him in person on 24 September 2012 by the President of Poland Bronisław Komorowski.
+Kornicki's memorabilia, including log-book, French goggles and the attaché case he was issued with at Dęblin in 1936, are in the Polish Museum at RAF Northolt.
+One of the aircraft he flew, Spitfire MkVB BM 597, is still flying in the colours of 317 Squadron: he was reunited with it at RAF Northolt on the occasion of the 70th anniversary of the Battle of Britain in September 2010, Kornicki then being 93.
+On 16 June 2011 he was awarded the Commander's Cross of the Order of Polonia Restituta, which was conferred upon him in person on 24 September 2012 by the President of Poland Bronisław Komorowski.
 On 11 November 2012 he was promoted to the rank of full colonel (Pułkownik) in the Polish Air Force.
 He turned 100 in December 2016.